lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 Slack Channel Communication with Summit Personnel
 #################################################

-The LSSTC Slack space is used by hundreds of people with varying levels of interest in summit operations.
+The Rubin Obs Slack space is used by hundreds of people with varying levels of interest in summit operations.
 The goal of this document is to communicate the acceptable usage of the specific set of channels that are focused on day and nighttime summit operations.
 The document also describes the channels where more informal discussions and contributions from non-summit staff can be communicated to the observing crew(s).

-In operations, all slack channels are expected to be open to everyone on the lsstcorp Slack domain.
+This document and the use-cases described are summit-specific and they do not cover general slack culture and usage.
-However, should people continually violate the rules (and people fail to police them) then we will have to lock the channels.
+For more information on channel naming, slack culture, and general usage guidelines please see the `DM Developer's Guide <https://developer.lsst.io/communications/slack-culture.html>`_.

 .. important::
    Three ground rules for usage - read this if nothing else:

-   1. Personnel not present on the summit are generally discoraged from using tier 0 and 1 channels, though many exceptions to this are detailed in this page.
+   1. Personnel not present on the summit are generally discouraged from using tier 0 and 1 channels, though many exceptions to this are detailed in this page.
 If you do not know if you should use the tier 0 or 1 channel, do not use it.

    2. Work with summit systems should use public channels, not direct messages with with individuals.